GM, Honda and Audi Teaming Up with Google in Android Cars

-- This was the expensive built-in navigation systems that come with some models.
+- These were the expensive built-in navigation systems that come with some models.

 - The other thing that was done is to add DVD backseat screens.

-- But now parents can give children pre-loaded tablets or phones that have movies, games, and apps.
+- Parents can now give children pre-loaded tablets or phones that have movies, games, and apps.

 Many states have established laws to ensure that drivers can be penalized if they have these types of screens in their view.
 After all, it results in distracted driving.
 And that leads to collisions.
 Ford is one of the automakers taking advantage of the latest technology.
 So they collaborated with Microsoft on the MyFordTouch, which ties cars to mobile devices and allows voice commands.

-Other car makers are using ONX software for BlackBerry, other software, or variants of the Linux operating system to compete with rivals.
-This is both time-consuming and expensive for automakers since it requires software companies to write different applications for each of the car makers.
+Other carmakers use ONX software for BlackBerry, other software, or variants of the Linux operating system to compete with rivals.
+This is both time-consuming and expensive for automakers since it requires software companies to write different carmakers' applications.

-This resulted in GM, BMW, Intel, and others attempting a partnership named Genivi Alliance in 2009 in collaboration with Linux operating system and supporting software.
-The Android variant of Linux has an advantage over other types of software since it is dominant in the mobile device industry.
-BMW, Audi, Kia, and Toyota already are using Google technology for maps, search, and other functions.
+This resulted in GM, BMW, Intel, and others attempting a partnership named Genivi Alliance in 2009 in collaboration with Linux operating systems and supporting software.
+The Android variant of Linux has an advantage over other software types since it is dominant in the mobile device industry.
+BMW, Audi, Kia, and Toyota are already using Google technology for maps, searches, and other functions.

 That device can access things like Google Maps and streaming radio with a few touches of the screen.
 Also, a split-screen is possible.
 Other companies are new in Silicon Valley.
 One is Cloud Car.
 They are attempting to combine technology with automobiles.

-This is a company that has developed a small computing device that can be plugged into a car to provide a modern infotainment system.
-Then with the use of this, an upgrade by automakers as a small unit could deliver new features to their autos like control software to have a customized speedometer.
+This company has developed a small computing device that can be plugged into a car to provide a modern infotainment system.
+With this, an upgrade by automakers as a small unit could deliver new features to their autos like control software to have a customized speedometer.

 What is the Downside of Auto Technology?

 The downside that new technology can be distracted driving.
-This remains true, whether it is the use of a cell phone system or a split 17-inch screen.
+This remains true, whether using a cell phone system or a split 17-inch screen.
 These things give drivers other things to do while behind the wheel than paying attention to the road.

 The rate of distracted driving accidents has been on the rise.
 And the more accessories vehicles have, the easier it will be for any driver to become distracted.
 Also, even though these technological advances may seem impressive or helpful, they can cause collisions with serious injuries.

 The only thing that advanced technology will do is to stop drivers from using handheld cell phones.
 After all, this has led to many collisions.
-But it gives the driver the option of talking on a cell phone and, in some cases, it will provide them with a screen to look.
+But it gives the driver the option of talking on a cell phone and, in some cases, it will provide them with a screen to look at.
 So they do that instead of looking at the roadway.
-So, the debate will continue with the advancement of technology in vehicles, will it be an advantage or will it cause the rate of distracted driving accidents in crowded cities like Los Angeles, to increase rapidly?
+So, the debate will continue with the advancement of technology in vehicles.
+Will it be an advantage, or will it cause the rate of distracted driving accidents in crowded cities like Los Angeles to increase rapidly?